 Ask yourself: Are your employees able to set up the space (move chairs, tables, etc.) to suit their needs?

 Spaces need to offer a variety of options that suits your employees’ needs.
 A workplace should anticipate a supply of options, aligned and attuned to every circumstance.

-Ask yourself: Do you maximise interactions and design to allow people to retreat from high energy (to restore and refresh) vs take an active part in high energy (to collaborate and discuss)?
+Ask yourself: Do you maximize interactions and design to allow people to retreat from high energy (to restore and refresh) vs. take an active part in high energy (to collaborate and discuss)?